sphinx-doc/sphinx/doc/intro.rst

 **-A** *name=value*
    Make the *name* assigned to *value* in the HTML templates.

+**-n**
+   Run in nit-picky mode.
+Currently, this generates warnings for all missing references.

 **-N**
    Do not do colored output.
 (On Windows, colored output is disabled in any case.)